OksanaPochapska25/python-examples/README.md

 - example01.py

-**This example demonstrates how to convert PDF to Excel using the Aspose.PDF library.
+*This example demonstrates how to convert PDF to Excel using the Aspose.PDF library.*

 - example02.py

-**This example demonstrates how to convert PDF using plug-ins.
+*This example demonstrates how to convert PDF using plug-ins.*

 - example03.py

-**This example demonstrates how to convert using Aspose Clouds
+*This example demonstrates how to convert using Aspose Clouds.*

 ## See also

 https://docs.aspose.com/pdf/python-net/convert-pdf-to-excel/

+**NOTE!
+The library allows to convert up to 4 pages for free.**